| __/__/__/__/__/__/__/__/__/__/__/__/__/__/

 still lose weight!
 The key is to drink water, lots of it!
 With all

 the heat and humidity it was easy to put down 64 ounces plus!
+I have a wonderful recipe that I wanted to share for the hot

-2 cans Albacore Tuna, well drained
+summer months: 2 cans Albacore Tuna, well drained1/2 c. olive oil

 8 Roma tomatoes (chopped)